+Minimum /

+Maximum offering:

-Minimum / Maximum offering: There is no minimum offering.
+There is no minimum offering.
 You may be the only purchaser.
 There is no maximum offering.

-Minimum subscription: For Series A Units, Series B Units and Series F Units, the minimum initial subscription amount is \$10,000 or such other amount as is permitted under applicable securities laws and approved by the Trust.
+For Series A Units, Series B Units and Series F Units, the minimum initial subscription Minimum subscription:

+amount is \$10,000 or such other amount as is permitted under applicable securities laws and approved by the Trust.
 For Series C Units, the minimum initial subscription amount is an amount denominated in United States dollars equal to CA\$15,000, calculated based on the Bank of Canada daily rate on the date that is the last business day of the month that the Manager accepts the subscription, or such other amount as is permitted under applicable securities laws and approved by the Trust.
 There is no minimum subscription amount for subsequent subscriptions by existing Unitholders.

 Payment terms: Cheque, wire, electronic transfer or bank draft payable to the Trust.
-See Item 5.2 "Subscription Procedure".
-Proposed Closing date(s): This is a continuous offering.
-Closings will occur from time to time at such times as the Trust may determine.
-The Trust may terminate the Offering (as defined below) at any time.
-Income tax consequences: There are important tax consequences to these securities.
-See Item 8 "Income Tax Consequences and RRSP Eligibility" and Item 9 "Certain Material U.S. Federal Income Tax Considerations".
+See Item 5.2 date(s):